woossi0/suite/docs/usermanual/source/intro/installation/redhat/majorupdate.rst

       service tomcat7 start

-After Update
+After update
 ------------

 Update is now complete.
-Please see the section on :ref:`intro.installation.redhat.misc` for for common tasks and additional configuration and compatibility settings.
+Please see the section on :ref:`intro.installation.redhat.postinstall` to continue.